 Part X: Crossing the Border

 I am leaving Cleveland National forest.
 The road is quiet except for the chirping of thousands of birds and quail all around me.
-The road is lined by golden oak trees.
+Golden oak trees line the road.
 I greet every tree and every little bird that flies by me.
 Winter is coming.
 Ok, birdies!
 Eat up, get fat, and fly south!
 I’ll meet you down in Baja.
 I am so happy that I am finally going downhill that I wave at every passing car.
 People probably think I am crazy!
 I don’t care.
 I even wave at a black vehicle that has official red and blue lights flashing.
 Oops!
-After less then an hour I cross HW 8 and turn left onto the historic HW 80.
-I pass the first border control and I ask two patrol guys how far to the border?
+After less than an hour I cross HW 8 and turn left onto the historic HW 80.
+I pass the first border control, and I ask two patrol guys how far to the border?

 “Five miles” they reply.

 Five miles?
 That doesn’t make sense.

 I ask again: “How far is the Tecate border crossing?”

 Jeez, what did they think I was going to climb over the mountain and go as the crow flies!?

 I soon turn off HW 80 toward Campo.
 The road is quiet and beautiful.
 Granite boulders dott the hills.
 It’s a lot different then what I imagined riding the last section to the border would be.
 I thought it was going to be a flat and boring desert.
 Far from it.
 I arrive at Campo, which is a historic railroad town.